digitalreplica/git-knowledge/README.md

 # Notes
 * The git submodule recursive flag should be used cautiously.
 One git-notes repo can include other git-notes repos.
 Deeply nested topics might end up including thousands of repos.
 * Is there any way to link a submodule to a branch instead of a specific commit?

+# Organization

+## Recall is everything
+The most important thing is asking, "What will I need to remember in order to find this again?"
+Can the idea be refined down to a single word?
+Two words?
+That is how repos and files should be named.

+## One Repo per Concept
+Each git-notes repo should encompass a single concept, containing all notes pertaining to that concept.
+At first, this can be a simple repo like my-notes.
+But people are multifacted, so as notes grow, it can be helpful to split notes into additional repos.
+Keeping each repo focused on a specific topic helps to know where to put notes, and where to find them.

+## Don't over organize
+Organization is an organic, evolving process.
+It's going to take multiple attempts and many changes to get it right.
+Following the principals of larger, fewer files and succinct recall keywords lets that happen with the least disruption.